A mortgage broker is an independent contractor that offers a huge basket of home loans originating from various lenders.

 The simple answer is that brokers know the whole market… at least much more than lenders.

-Because of this they are the most knowledgeable professionals about homes.
+Because of this, they are the most knowledgeable professionals about home loans.
 Even more so than lenders.

-The best part is that borrowers can have frank discussions openly without having beat about the bush.
+The best part is that borrowers can have frank discussions openly without having to beat about the bush.
 Try that with a lender and you might be tearing you hair out from all the politically-correct answers.

 They are your best chances of finding the best loans.